 don’t have to be inside an async function directly to have this error occur.
 If

-you have called a synchronous function directly from an asynchronous function
+you have called a sync function directly from an async function,

-can also occur, as your code is still running in an asynchronous context.
+because your code is still running in a thread with an active event loop, even

 If you encounter this error, you should fix your code to not call the offending

-in its own, synchronous function, and call that using
+functions in its own, sync function, and call that using

-asgiref.sync.async_to_sync, or any other preferred way of running
+asgiref.sync.sync_to_async() (or any other way of running sync code in